 I believe every person in Australia should have access to safe and secure housing.
-It’s an integral part of maintaining good health and feeling part of a community.
+It’s integral to maintaining good health and feeling part of a community.

-A shortage of affordable housing and high rents (highest in 12 years) means people on low incomes are increasingly vulnerable to homelessness.
+A shortage of affordable housing and high rents (highest in 15 years) means low-income people are increasingly vulnerable to homelessness.
 Single parent families, in particular, spend the most on housing as a percentage of their weekly gross income.

 Did you know …

-Thinking outside the square doesn’t just encompass the different options of housing you could choose, which I will go into depth later on, but also how you apply for the housing.
+Thinking outside the square doesn’t just encompass the different options of housing you could choose, which I will go into depth later on, but also how you apply for the accommodation.

 Competing in the rental market as a single parent can be pretty deflating.
 Numerous people turn up each time.
-As single mothers we rely mainly on single parent pension from Centrelink, sometimes some PAYG work or some self-employment income.
-In most cases, child support is non-existent, basically our finances more often than not, look terrible.
+As single mothers, we rely mainly on single parent pensions from Centrelink, sometimes some PAYG work or self-employment income.
+In most cases, child support is non-existent.
+Our finances, more often than not, look terrible.
 Add to that some of us don’t start off with rental history.
-Combine all that and we look like pretty bad applicants on paper when going up against families, or double income no kid couples.
+Combine all that and we look like pretty bad applicants on paper when going up against families or double-income no kid couples.

 We don’t have it easy, that’s for sure.

 But it doesn’t mean it’s impossible.
-There are ways for single parents to find affordable housing options in Australia and ways to go about getting them that aren’t such a headache.
+There are ways for single parents to find affordable housing options in Australia and ways to get them that aren’t such a headache.

-No, it’s not a myth, there are still some affordable and accessible private rentals around, it all depends where you are looking.
+No, it’s not a myth.
+There are still some affordable and accessible private rentals around, depending on where you look.

 I recommend a few different things here.

 Firstly, expand your search radius.
 Look 15 – 20kms minutes further away.
-People always pay a premium for closer located housing.
-However, if you have a car and can commit to getting up 20 minute earlier you are more likely to find a less competitive rental and something a little cheaper than the housing close to everything.
+People always pay a premium for closer-located housing.
+However, if you have a car and can commit to getting up 20 minutes earlier, you will likely find a less competitive rental and something cheaper than the housing close to everything.

-Make sure you keep copies of everything that’s needed to go into an application because you will need it again in the future.
-This is a great time saving hack to prevent a constant scramble every time you want to apply for a private rental.
+Ensure you keep copies of everything that’s needed to go into an application because you will need it again.
+This is a great time-saving hack to prevent a constant scramble whenever you want to apply for a private rental.

-Either someone is offering a room in their house plus common space for a reduced price or two people (sometimes more) team up to find a rental together.
+Either someone offers a room in their house plus common space for a reduced price, or two people (sometimes more) team up to find a rental together.

 - Initial bond